AHA1GE/rp2040-fastboot-rebooter/README.md

 # rp2040-fastboot-rebooter

- use rp2040 to reboot a android device in fastboot mode to normal mode
+Use rp2040 to reboot a android device in fastboot mode to normal mode